gotthardp/lorawan-server/doc/Troubleshooting.md

 The problem is the Lorank8 proprietary message format.
 In your gateway config you likely have `stat_format` set to `idee_concise` or `idee_verbose`.
 You need to change `stat_format` to `semtech` to get this working.

+### Browser reports NS_ERROR_NET_INADEQUATE_SECURITY

+You are using old version of Erlang that does not support the newest ciphers required by HTTP/2.
+Erlang 20 is recommended for TLS/SSL.

+As a quick fix, in Mozilla you can disable the checks in `about:config`, by setting `network.http.spdy.enforce-tls-profile` to `false`.

 ### Lost admin password